Sharpe's Havoc: Plot summary

 During a general British and Portuguese retreat from the French after the First Battle of Porto, Captain Hogan orders Lieutenant Richard Sharpe and his men to help find and escort to safety 19-year-old Englishwoman Kate Savage, the daughter of a recently deceased prominent port merchant.
 For some unknown reason, she ran away from her home in Oporto.
 Hogan also tells Sharpe to "keep a close eye" on Colonel James Christopher, who has been staying with the Savages and was the one who requested help in retrieving her.
-After Horgan leaves, however, Christopher dismisses Sharpe and his men.
+After Hogan leaves, however, Christopher dismisses Sharpe and his men.

 Sharpe and his detachment, orphaned from the 95th Rifles, are trapped when the French seize Oporto, but are unexpectedly saved by a small detachment of Portuguese soldiers led by Lieutenant Jorge Vicente, a law student in civilian life.
 Despite his hatred of lawyers, Sharpe gradually comes to respect Vincente.

 Christopher was sent by the British Foreign Office to Portugal to evaluate the situation in Portugal.
 He has instead decided to use the situation to enrich himself.
 French Marshal Soult would like to declare himself King of Portugal, but his royal ambition does not sit well with many of his officers.
 Christopher contacts and encourages the potential mutineers, but intends to betray them to Soult.
 Just in case the French do not conquer Portugal, he also "marries" Kate in a sham ceremony for her substantial inheritance, despite already having a wife in England.